zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 An “aptitude (aptitude) test” is a test that is sup posed to test or give an indication of your ability to do something.
 We used to disting uish between “aptitude tests” and “achievement tests.”
 An “achievement test” is a  test that looks at how much you know based on what you studied or what you have  read.
 An “aptitude test” is supposed to somehow indicate your ability to do som ething even if you haven’t studied it yet.

 A lot of psychologists now question whether aptitud e tests are really able to test someone’s ability to do something in the future wit hout actually having tried it, but that’s what “aptitude” is.
 It’s your ability to do something.
-Aptitude is something that, at least according to some scientists, you ar e born with and therefore you cannot change.
+Aptitude is something that, at least according to some scientists, you are born with and therefore you cannot change.
 In any case, these schools “require two aptitude tests, in addition to transcripts” (transcripts).

 A “transcript” is an official piece of paper or doc ument that lists, or puts down, all of the classes that you have taken as a student and  the grade that you received, or the mark that you received.
 “Letters of recommen dation” are letters written by people who know you as a student – or in this case,  your daughter – and can speak to or give information about how good a stude nt she is.
 An “interview” (interview) is, of course, when someone sits down a nd asks you questions about things.